Botox Injections In San Francisco

 The procedure is simple and safe.
 Botox is injected with an ultra-fine needle into the desired areas.
 Depending on the areas treated, between four to ten injections are usually necessary.
 Any discomfort is usually minor since the needle is very fine and only a small amount of liquid is used.
 Each injection will feel like a slight sting for just a few seconds.
 Once the injection is complete there is usually no discomfort.

-There is no need for sedation or local anesthesia, and the recovery is immediate.
+The treatment is considered to be a lunch-time treatment, recovery is fast.
 Occasionally, some patients experience a slight temporary bruising or redness at the injection site, which can be covered with makeup.
-After your procedure, you can resume normal activities immediately.
+After your procedure, you can resume normal activities.*

 How Long Does It Last?